MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Azure Active Directory Single Sign-On for Direct Query

-When a user interacts with a DirectQuery report in the Power BI Service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying on-premises data source.
-When you configure Single Sign-On (SSO) for the data source, queries execute under the Azure Active Directory (Azure AD) identity of the user that interacts with Power BI.
+When a user interacts with a DirectQuery report in the Power BI Service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying Azure VNet data source.
+When you configure Single Sign-On (SSO) for an applicable data source, queries execute under the Azure Active Directory (Azure AD) identity of the user that interacts with Power BI.

 To enable Azure AD SSO, on the **Manage Gateways** page in Power BI, go to the **Data source setting** page, and select the **Use SSO via Azure AD for Direct Queries** check box.